Q. I have questions about the NIH Public Access Policy. Where can I obtain more information?

 Q. Do I need to submit articles that have already been published?

 A. NIH Public Access Policy requires authors to submit peer-reviewed articles that have been accepted for publication on or after April 7, 2008.
-Authors do not have to submit articles that are already published.
-The policy applies to those who receive NIH funds after October 1, 2008.
+Even if the article was published, the peer-reviewed manuscript must be submitted if it meets the submission criteria.

 Q: Should I check the box asking whether NIH Program Administrators can access the manuscript before its release to PMC?